 Let There Be Love – 10,000

-Massachusetts is largely regarded as the huge hit of the Bee Gees early days – it indeed was with a heavy 3,35 million units sold in spite of a relatively low half a million in the US.
-Other songs were far from being weak yet as they all sold at least 600,000 copies, except Let There Be Love which was released in the Netherlands only.
+Massachusetts is largely regarded as the huge hit of the early days of the Bee Gees – it indeed was with a heavy 3,35 million units sold, in spite of a relatively low half a million sold in the US.
+Other songs were far from being weak as well, as they all sold at least 600,000 copies, except Let There Be Love which was released in the Netherlands only.

-So many sizeable hits from each album conclude on equivalent album sales as high or even higher than original album sales.
+So many sizeable hits from each album conclude with equivalent album sales as high or even higher than their original album sales.
 An example is Horizontal which sold 1,2 million pure albums while its singles sales equal to 1,86 million albums.

 Combined, those singles sold 12,7 million units – within a single year!